874bowen/herbeauty/README.md

 Check out the complete source code in this  [GitHub Repository](https://res.cloudinary.com/bowenivan/image/upload/c_scale,h_500,w_500/v1669032197/bowen-uploads/herbeauty_db_schema_jdm4s0.png).

 ## What is serverless?
-Serverless is a cloud-native development model that enables developers to create and run applications without the need for server management.
+Serverless is a development model in the cloud that enables developers to create and run applications without the need for server management.
 There are still servers but they are just abstracted away from the developer.
 The developer uses an API to access and manipulate data.

 ## What we are going to build
-In this article we are going to build a Next.js e-commerce application on Xata.
-We are also going to use Cloudinary for image transformations.
+In this article we are going to build a Next.js e-commerce application with Xata and Cloudinary for image transformations.
 Below is a schema of our database

 ![img_1.png](https://res.cloudinary.com/bowenivan/image/upload/v1669032197/bowen-uploads/herbeauty_db_schema_jdm4s0.png)